 What are your responsibilities at the Keller Center?

-I manage the eLab Accelerator and Incubator programs, which are designed to help students build their own startup ventures while at Princeton.
-I meet and advise students on first steps, and connect them to a broad network of seasoned mentors and advisors, faculty, guest speakers, and potential investors.
-I also manage the Keller Center’s Student Project funding program, which provides support to students pursuing research and development projects in STEM fields, as well as entrepreneurship and design thinking.
-Aside for my work with students, I am always looking to connect with individuals who are willing to lend their time and expertise to Princeton's budding entrepreneurs, whether it be in the form of mentorship, office hours, workshops, or lectures.
+I lead the eLab Accelerator and Incubator programs, which are designed to help students build their own startup ventures at Princeton.
+I meet and advise students on first steps and connect them to a broad network of seasoned mentors and advisors, faculty, and potential investors.
+I also manage the Keller Center’s Student Project Funding program, which provides support to students pursuing research and development projects in STEM fields, as well as entrepreneurship and design thinking.
+Aside from my work with students, I always look to connect with individuals who are willing to lend their time and expertise to Princeton's budding entrepreneurs, whether it be in the form of mentorship, office hours, workshops, or lectures.

 What do you appreciate most about the Keller Center?